justjake/quickjs-emscripten/README.md

 # quickjs-emscripten

-Module `quickjs-emscripten` wraps QuickJS, a modern Javascript interpreter written in C, for usage from Typescript or Javascript.
-This allows evaluating untrusted Javascript safely, or even building a plugin system.
+`quickjs-emscripten` wraps [QuickJS, a modern Javascript interpreter written in C](https://bellard.org/quickjs/) for usage from Javascript.
+This allows evaluating untrusted Javascript safely, or even building a plugin system for untrusted code.

 ```typescript
 import { getInstance } from 'quickjs-emscripten'